Banking legacy systems

 Prepare for the following challenges before setting out to redesign legacy platforms in banking.

 Banks can’t afford system downtimes, especially lengthy ones.
-To ensure continued service, it’s best to modernize the system in chunks.
+It’s best to modernize the system in chunks to guarantee continued service.
 Carefully plan the timing and scope of the software upgrade to minimize their impact on business-critical processes.

 Data loss can be debilitating for financial institutions.
 And because the legacy infrastructure in banking stores data that run into terabytes, data migration can be particularly challenging.
 Creating an actionable legacy data migration plan will help ensure smooth data transfer and keep you prepared for contingencies.